yihengli1/Epidemic-Modelling/README.md

 as per the requirements but, sometimes the implementation was incredibly confusing for me when I looked back on the code.
-For my PopulationDay the simulation of all the data was also quite confusing so for next time, I should document what's happening in the implementation (for ex. //generate odds or //look through population to find sick people) of the methods as well to make the code more readable.
+For my PopulationDay the simulation of all the data was also quite confusing so for next time, I should document what's happening in the implementation (ex. //generate odds or //look through population to find sick people) of the methods as well to make the code more readable.
 Overall, this project was very found to build with the help of the project requirements and was an incredible learning journey!